VRL Group: Aviation logistics

 VRL Logistics Ltd. in 2008, started working in Indian Air Chartering Industry, operating under the Indian Air Operator permit (for passenger charter).
 In the first phase of its business, it owned a Beechcraft Premier I, an aircraft, manufactured by Hawker Beechcraft Inc, United States, while in 2013 it purchased another.
 It offers Jet aircraft charters to sectors like corporate, leisure and tourism, special missions, event management, advertisement agencies and for flights (VIP category).

 Media

 VRL Group's flagship entity, Vijayavani was started on 1 April 2011, which is now the largest circulated newspaper in Karnataka.
 VRL Group's subsidiary company VRL Media Ltd., prints Vijayavani and is published in 9 cities of the state.
 Vijayavani’s lead editor of its editorial division is Chennegowder and Subhash hoogar.
 Karnataka's second largest circulated newspaper Vijaya Karnataka, was started by Vijay Sankeshwar (of VRL Group) in October 2000, and was sold to the Times group on 16 June 2006.

-In April 2017, VRL Media Ltd. started Digvijaya News 24x7, a Kannada television news channel.
+In April 2017, VRL Media Ltd. started Dighvijaya News 24x7, a Kannada television news channel.

+In popular culture

+Vijayanand, a 2022 Indian Kannada-language biographical film directed by Rishika Sharma, produced by Dr. Anand Sankeshwar, talks about the history of VRL group.